ganadurai/single-node-apigee-hybrid-install/README.md

 # Single Node (all-in-one) Hybrid Installation

-Are you worried about the cost associated with setting up Apigee Hybrid for simple tests and validation?
-As per the [installation documents](https://cloud.google.com/apigee/docs/hybrid/v1.8/install-create-cluster.html) you need 6 nodes (3 stateful + 3 stateless).
-This would cost you more than $800 per month.
-This tool customizes the pod resources (CPU and Memory) to a minimum and you can set up Apigee Hybrid (all-in-one) on a Single node (4vCPU, 16GB RAM).
+For executing simple tests or validation in a Hybrid deployment are you worried about the cost associated and the time consumed in the setups??

-If deploying in a GCP environment, this tool can execute the following: setting up a GCP Project, deploying Apigee org, deployingGKE cluster with a single node and validating the setup.
-If you prefer to deploy GKE cluster on an existing GCP project and Apigee org, its supported too
+This tool solves these concerns.
+It overrides the resource needs for the Hybrid containers and make it possible to deploy on a single VM node (4vCPU, 16GB RAM).
+This makes the cost associated with Hybird installation less than $100 per month instead of more than $800.

-This tool also provides end-to-end automation of setting up Hybrid on a simple VM instance thats **not** attached to a Kubernetes cluster.
+This tool also provides end-to-end automation of creating a GCP project, configuring an Apigee org and deploying Hybrid on the instance.

-This is an extension to the automated [Hybrid installation](https://cloud.google.com/apigee/docs/hybrid/preview/new-install-user-guide).
+This implementation is an extension to the automated [Hybrid installation](https://cloud.google.com/apigee/docs/hybrid/preview/new-install-user-guide).
 This deployment model is aimed for just testing and sandbox purposes, **NOT for production deployments**.
 Also please note, this set up is **NOT covered under any form of Google support**.

 ## Modes of deployment